-If all this is not enough to get your blood boiling, recently the United States Preventive Services Task force advised healthy men not to get a PSA blood test to screen for prostate cancer.
+What's more, is that recently the United States Preventive Services Taskforce advised healthy men not to get a PSA blood test to screen for prostate cancer.
 What a mistake.
 (To read more about this, click here.)
-Men are already in denial of health issues – we certainly don’t need another reason for men not to go to the doctor.
+Men are already in denial of health issues – we certainly don't need another reason for men not to go to the doctor.

-Prostate cancer is the second leading cause of cancer in men, second only to lung cancer.
-One out of every 6 men with prostate cancer will die of the disease.
+Prostate cancer is the second-leading cause of cancer in men — second only to lung cancer.
+One out of every six men with prostate cancer will die of the disease.
 Prostate cancer death rates have dropped significantly from 1995 to now.
 The main reason: PSA testing and earlier detection.

 Today we have a much better understanding of the strengths and limitations of the PSA test.
 In addition to detecting prostate cancer, we now realize that the PSA test is great for detecting benign (non-cancerous) prostate disorders, such as prostate infections (prostatitis) and benign prostate enlargement or BPH.
 These non-cancerous conditions affect many more men than does prostate cancer.
 Before proceeding with a biopsy looking for cancer, the goal of PSA testing should be to rule out prostatitis and BPH first.
 Understanding and implementing this approach makes the PSA test much more effective.

-Now, it's important to remember that 20 years ago when I was a resident (before PSA testing was an option) most of the men we saw in the clinics where dying of metastatic disease from late stage prostate cancer.
+Now, it's important to remember that 20 years ago when I was a resident (before PSA testing was an option) most of the men we saw in the clinics were dying of metastatic disease from late-stage prostate cancer.
 These men had diffuse bone metastasis with severe pain.
 Today, PSA testing has allowed us to greatly reduce the diagnosis of "late" stage prostate cancer.
 While late-stage prostate cancer remains incurable, modern treatments have prolonged and improved the lives of many of these men.

-Lastly, PSA screening is especially worthwhile for men who have relatives that have died from prostate cancer, and African Americans, who have a higher chance dying of prostate cancer.
-For those men who have high grade cancer that are detected early by PSA, and there are many of those, the PSA test is a lifesaver.
+Lastly, PSA screening is especially worthwhile for men who have relatives that have died from prostate cancer, and African Americans, who have a higher chance of dying of prostate cancer.
+For those men who have high-grade cancer that is detected early by PSA, and there are many of those, the PSA test is a lifesaver.